ezeoleaf/awesome-golang-repositories/README.md

 [qgram](https://github.com/wmentor/qgram): N-gram Go library
 [naml](https://github.com/kris-nova/naml): Convert Kubernetes YAML to Golang
 [LinuxManagementConsole](https://github.com/HouzuoGuo/LinuxManagementConsole): WIP: a cool config management tool that won't make user feel stupid.
 Not to be confused with "SomeSetupTool".
 [flagr](https://github.com/openflagr/flagr): Flagr is an open source Go service that delivers the right experience to the right entity and monitors the impact.
 It provides feature flags, experimentation (A/B testing), and dynamic configuration. "openflagr/flagr" is a community-driven OSS effort of advancing the development of Flagr.
+[ddd-in-go](https://github.com/gbih/ddd-in-go): Porting "Domain Modeling Made Functional" by Scott Wlaschin from F# to Go